 Indian Telegraph Act, 1885

-All these strange laws in India leaves one with utter shock.
-We need best laws in India to become best.
+All these illogical Indian laws and rules leave one with utter shock and make loopholes in law in India.
+We need the best laws in India to become best.